mderazon/website/_harp/public/passwordless-login-in-mobile-apps/index.md

 #### Step 2.
 User gets an email
 User gets the email we sent on step 1 and opens it.

-The mail can say anything you like but it should contain a button
+The mail can say anything you like but it should have a clear call to action, like this button.

 ![](email.png)